Being an advocate for our child is not a solitary activity. The best advocates I know seek help when tackling big issues.

 You know.
 That icky sensation we get in our gut when something feels off.
 At these times, we may tell ourselves that we’re over-reacting, or that our children need to toughen up.
 We won’t always be there to trouble-shoot for them.

 This is true.
 We have to choose our battles.

 But, if your child has a developmental diagnosis, like ADHD, and you allow him to receive harsh consequences for his behavior, you are leaving your child high and dry.
 Not on purpose, of course, but it happens.
 I’ve done it.

-We wouldn’t stand by and watch a blind child to be required to read a book in the same manner as his sighted classmates.
+We wouldn’t stand by and watch a visually-impaired child be punished for not being able to read a book in the same manner as his sighted classmates.

 Why should we stand by and allow our ADHD child to be repeatedly put in time-outs at school for his hyperactivity?
 A new approach or agreement with the student and teacher is necessary, one in which each student has a chance of success.